 - Post-rating blocking is now used to prevent losing fighters from passing above the rank of fighters who recently beat them, unless they fulfill certain requirements.
 Remaining blocks expire after 540 days.

 - Fighters cannot be rated more than three times above the adjusted current rating of the highest rated fighter in which they beat or 1/3rd higher than that rating of the highest rated fighter in which they drew with in the past 1080 days within their current division — max penalty of 1/3rd and final rating cannot be less than 3x the starter rating.
+Partial credit is given in cases where close losses to quality fighters are present.
 This does not apply to generated ratings prior to 2004.
 There is also a reciprocal version of this that handles the opposite situation, but only in extreme circumstances.